Visiting Guidelines

 To obtain visiting information prior to your arrival, contact the department where you or your loved one will be admitted, by calling Holy Cross Hospital at 301-754-7000 or Holy Cross Germantown Hospital at 301-557-6000.
 Please discuss overnight stays with the patient’s nurse.

-• External visitors to Starbucks or the Cafeteria are not permitted.
+• External visitors to Starbucks or the cafeteria.

 Visiting Guidelines for Holy Cross Hospital and Holy Cross Germantown Hospital